ocurrent/macos-infra/README-rsync.md

 ### Building a macOS Base Directory

-This repository contains an OCaml executable (`main.ml`) for building macOS "base directories".
-Primarily, this installs Homebrew and opam and actually reuses the macOS OBuilder backend to do so.
+This repository contains an OCaml executable (`main.ml`) for building macOS "base directories."
+Primarily, this installs Homebrew and opam, and it actually reuses the macOS OBuilder backend to do so.
 You can see from the spec file described in `main.ml` that sometimes we need to be careful with paths in macOS spec files.
-Only `/usr/local` is remapped so absolute paths anywhere else will all be shared and should not be allowed.
+Only `/usr/local` is remapped, so absolute paths anywhere else will all be shared and should not be allowed.

 We still use system compilers installed on the worker machine.
 The OBuilder implementation always sources a `.obuilder_profile.sh` file before building.
 There we can ensure the correct `PATH` is set.
-To easily install system compilers (for different versions of the compiler) there is [the opam-sysinstall plugin](https://github.com/patricoferris/opam-sysinstall).
+To easily install system compilers (for different versions of the compiler), there is [the opam-sysinstall plugin](https://github.com/patricoferris/opam-sysinstall).

 To build a new base directory you can run: